Private rented property licensing

 Change of circumstances

-Licence holders are responsible for informing the council of any changes in their circumstances. changes should be notified within 28 working days.
-Please email email@example.com or call 020 8726 6103, available Monday to Friday, 9am - 4pm.
+Licence holders are responsible for informing the council of any changes in their circumstances.
+Even though the scheme has closed the council will use the licence holder’s email address to send newsletters to.
+Changes should be notified within 28 working days.
+Email email@example.com or call 020 8726 6103, available Monday to Friday, 9am to 4pm.

 Refunds will be issued if: